AppsynthAsia/iOS-guidelines/README.markdown

 10:30 - 11:00, 15:00 - 15:30, 17.00 - 17.30

 Rule:
-- Approve at least 2
-- Create task for require job.
+ - Need 2 Approvals at least for merge and need to be 1 teammate project at least (If   you develop alone, That's fine for all outside your project).
+ - If you add some tasks, it should be your responsibility to follow up them.
+ - When you create pull request already but you have new changes that not relate to fixed any comments or any tasks.
+      Need to create the new pull request.
+Do NOT put the hidden unreviewed changes.
  - Atomic commit
  - If have any change after approve should decline
  - should add all iOS team members to be reviewers

 ## Correctness